LuongTheVinh/activityQuality/activityQuality.md

 ## II.
 Training a Random Forest Classification Model
 A Random Forest model is fit to the Training set to predict the activity quality variable **classe** on the 52 selected features.
+The training involves **4-fold cross-validation**.

 ```r
 # Train a Random Forest model